textcreationpartnership/A00332/README.md

 ##Content Summary##

 #####Front#####
-A mery Dialogue, declaringe the propertyes of shrowde shrewes, and honest wyues, not onelie verie pl
+A mery dialogue, declaringe the propertyes of shrowde shrewes, and honest wyues not onelie verie ple
 #####Body#####
-EUlalia.God spede, & a thousand mine old acqueintāce. xantippa.xan.As many agayn, my dere hert.Eula
+A mery dialogue, declaringe the propertyes of shrowde shrewes, and honest wyues not onelie verie ple
 #####Back#####
-¶Imprynted at London in Paules churche yearde, at the sygne of the Sunne, by Antony Kytson.
-**Types of content**
+A mery dialogue, declaringe the propertyes of shrowde shrewes, and honest wyues not onelie verie ple **Types of content**

   * There are 181 **drama** parts!
 This is **prose drama**.